Registration closed on 11 January.

 The Summit programme is available here.
 Please note that the schedule for activities is indicated in CET time zone.

 The private sector is a major stakeholder in the Summit, one of the four GFMD member groups participating in Global Forum activities together with governments, mayors and local authorities and civil society leaders from around the world.

-This year’s Summit programme has a special focus on labour migration, the participation of business and mayors, regional perspectives, and dialogue.
+The 13th GFMD Summit programme had a special focus on labour migration, the participation of business and mayors, regional perspectives, and dialogue.

 The Business Advisory Group on Migration, hosted at the International Organisation of Employers (IOE), has been organising opportunities for leaders of employer federations and business to dialogue with governments during this global event.
-In general, there are two types of such opportunities for business participants within the formal Summit programme this year.
-You will see that the design of one of the opportunities—under # 2, “Networking” is, at our request, entirely new this year.
+Report on business participation at the GFMD13 is available here.

-This is completely new.
-2 two-hour sessions, just before and after prime time, primarily for regional dialogues between regional employer federations and national governments, by invitation only.
-Details will follow.
-These are focused expressly on informal dialogue directly with national governments.
-Some of the regional dialogues, e.g., for Asia and the Middle East, will be introduced with highlights of new research we have completed with employer federations and business partners on business perspectives and migration policy, or a consolidation of more global such research in other sessions.
+2 two-hour sessions held live before and after prime time, primarily for regional dialogues between regional employer federations and national governments, by invitation only.
+Networking sessions focused on informal dialogue directly with national governments.
+Some of the regional dialogues, e.g., for Asia and the Middle East, were introduced with highlights of new research completed with employer federations and business partners on business perspectives and migration policy, or a consolidation of more global such research in other sessions.

 Watch this video to learn more about bringing business to the GFMD.
 The GFMD Business Mechanism was endorsed at the 2015 GFMD Summit in Istanbul as a platform for businesses to engage with Governments and other stakeholders on migration.
 We address issues of workforce mobility, skills and labour market needs matching, fair recruitment and decent work conditions, social welfare and public perception.